Have you ever driven past a field of beautiful sunflowers growing in a row and thought, “I want that in my yard!”?

 Begin by scoping your sunflower out.
 You’ll need to keep an eye out as to when it appears that a flower head could potentially bloom.

-Then you’ll want to cut the main stem that is holding the head before the flower has bloomed.
+Then, you’ll want to cut the main stem that is holding the head before the flower has bloomed.
 This will encourage additional side blooms.

 Cut your flowers in the morning to discourage them from wilting.
 Make sure that you put the sunflowers in tall vases in order to give them support.

-Finally, you’ll want to make sure that you give them fresh water daily in hopes that your fresh bouquets will last a week or more.
+Finally, you’ll want to make sure that you give them fresh water daily.
+This can help them last a week or more.

 Harvest Sunflower Seeds: Option One

 Wait until your sunflower has finished blooming to harvest the sunflower seeds.
-The base of the head will start off green and turn yellow.
-Then it will turn brown.
+The base of the head will start to turn yellow and eventually will turn brown.

-When the flower head has turned brown, it is time to act.
-You will see the sunflower heads begin to hang down like they are sad.
-When this happens, you need to put a cheesecloth over the flower head to keep the birds away.
+That’s when it’s time to act.
+You’ll see the sunflower heads begin to hang down like they’re sad.
+When this happens, you need to put cheesecloth over the flower head to keep the birds away.

-Then you will cut the head off four inches below where the head starts.
+Then, cut the head off four inches below where it starts.
 Once the flower head has been cut off, you’ll either use your fingers or a fork to dislodge the seeds.